Surface Charge Relaxation Controls the Lifetime of Out-of-Equilibrium Colloidal Crystals: Results and discussion

-Nonetheless, our simulations display long-lived order-disorder coexistence, characterized by islands of FCC-ordered particles that evolve in shape and drift as a result of the expansion of the system.
+While the shapes of the ordered regions in Fig. \ref{fig:plates_main}(b) and Figure \ref{fig:sup:v3_expansion.}(b) resemble those observed in the experimental system, we did not observe any significant density differences between the ordered and disordered regions.
+This suggest that additional factors are likely necessary to explain the coexistence of dense crystalline and dilute fluid regions reported by Larsen and Grier.\cite{larsen-1996, larsen-1997} Nonetheless, our simulations display long-lived order-disorder coexistence, characterized by islands of FCC-ordered particles that evolve in shape and drift as a result of the expansion of the system.
 These results indicate that not all features observed in experiments necessarily stem from like-charge attraction.
 Moreover, our findings highlight the strong effect of system size and geometry on the stability and lifetime of superheated crystals.
 Although the compressed cubic crystallites discussed in Section \ref{sec:results_cube} were initialized at nearly ten times the density of the crystal in the slab geometry, the latter maintained ordered regions for substantially longer durations.